 Steve owns Aquaventure Dive & Photo Center and oversees day-to-day operations.
 Steve has experience working in the underwater photo industry from shooting professionally, testing, repairing, and distributing for various manufacturers including INON America, Fisheye, and Watershot Inc. Steve enjoys both recreational and technical diving and is certified on various closed cicuit and semi-closed circuit rebreathers.
 He is a PADI Master Scuba Diver Trainer, an SDI Instructor Trainer, as well as an IANTD & TDI Instructor.
 Steve’s passion for the underwater world is contagious and he enjoys inspiring others to dream big and seek adventure!

-Dive gear: Aqualung Rogue BCD, Apeks harness & wings, Apeks XTX200, Aqualung i550 computer, DUI TLS350 Drysuit
+Dive gear: Aqualung Outlaw BCD, Scubapro Hydros Pro, Apeks XTX200, Scubapro MK25/S620, Aqualung i550 computer, Shearwater Teric, DUI TLS350 Drysuit